Yamaha YPT-230 review

 Along with the buttons are an about 3.5 inch by 1.5 inch LCD screen which will help you navigate the voices, songs, styles, and controls for the piano.
 You’ll be able to tell what chord you’re playing, or use one from the chord dictionary to assist you during an accompaniment.
 There’s a nice keyboard display at the bottom of the screen which shows you the exact notes pressed down and is a great tool for learning keys with the preset songs.
 However, there is no record function, so you won’t be able to record any of your own compositions directly onto the piano.
 It would be great to record something and then be able to look at your own note and chord fingering.

 Also on the display is a nice notation feature which will show the actual musical notation for everything that you play.
 There is both a treble and bass clef, so you’ll be able to see it all.
 This feature is good also when you’re using songs and accompaniments, as you’ll be able to use sheet music reading skills to your advantage when learning.

 The keybed for the YPT-230 marks a significant change from most digital and stage pianos.
 This piano, along with all the others in Yamaha’s Portable Keyboard series are constructed in their ‘organ style.’
 The piano only has 61 keys, and the way the keybed is set up seems to be just the same way as an organ.
 In fact, the way the piano is made, you can see how someone might want to set up two of the same instrument right on top of each other to mimic an organ’s construction and hand placement.
 All that would be missing were some drawbars and lighted organ buttons.

-Below, please take a look at some of the best selling digital keyboards and pianos available on Amazon:
+Below, please take a look at some of the best selling digital keyboards and pianos available online: